surak/ERA5-Downloader/README.md

 ## How to run

 - Create an account on copernicus, and follow the instructions at [https://cds.climate.copernicus.eu/api-how-to] to install the CDS api key.
-- Edit `era5-pressure-levels.jube.xml` (for ERA5 hourly data on pressure levels), or `era5-single-levels.jube.xml` (for ERA5 hourly data on single levels) in order to choose which data you want (each dataset is hundreds of terabytes)
+- Edit `era5 in order to choose which data you want (each dataset is hundreds of terabytes)

 The possible values for the variables are written as comments, and a default value exists.

-- Do a `jube run era5-pressure-levels.jube.xml` (or `jube run era5-single-levels.jube.xml`).
+- Do a `jube run era5.xml.
 It will perform a combinatory run of all parameters you chose, and download every combination individually.
 It will create a datasets/ directory on the place you ran jube from.
 This will be

 ```
 datasets/2000 (year)